xgaeta/transplantr-CKiDu25/README.md

 Let’s say you want to calculate MELD scores for a series of liver transplant candidates.
-OK, you probably actually want MELD-Na, but let’s go with MELD as it has fewer variables\!
+OK, you probably actually want MELD-Na, but let’s go with MELD as it has fewer variables!
 The data is in a dataframe or tibble called “oltx.assessments” and the relevant variables are Patient.INR, Patient.Bilirubin, Patient.Creatinine and Patient.Dialysed.
 To add a new Patient.MELD variable to the dataframe, you would use a